U.S. Populism and Currency Risk Premia

 Date Written: May 26, 2020

-We develop a novel measure of U.S. populist rhetoric.
-Aggregate Populist Rhetoric (APR) Index spikes around populist events.
-We decompose the APR Index into sub-indices.
-We show that APR Index and International Relations sub-index are negatively priced in the cross-section of currency excess returns.
-Currencies that perform well (badly) when U.S. populist rhetoric is high yield low (high) expected excess returns.
-Investors require high risk premium for holding currencies which under-perform in times of rising U.S. populist rhetoric, especially in the post-crisis period.
-A long-short strategy that buys (sells) currencies with high (low) exposure to U.S. populism offers strong diversification benefits.
+We develop a novel measure of media attention to U.S. populism by extending an existing populist dictionary to capture the new form of populism.
+Our Aggregate Populist Rhetoric (APR) Index spikes around well-known events that spur populist sentiment, and exposure to APR is linked to financial globalization.
+We show that the APR Index is priced in the cross-section of currency excess returns.
+Currencies that perform well (badly) when attention to U.S. populism is high yield low (high) expected excess returns.
+Investors require a risk premium for holding currencies that underperform in times of rising attention to U.S. populism.
+Financial segmentation explains why friction to globalization in the form of populism affects the cross-section of currency returns.

 Keywords: Populism, Foreign Exchange market, Textual Analysis